Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: A differentially private Greedy Learning Algorithm for Rule Lists

-We now introduce our framework for learning differentially-private rule lists leveraging smooth sensitivity.
-Unlike \citet{dpsmooth-forest} who integrate smooth sensitivity to determine the majority class for a leaf in a tree, we integrate it to determine the rule with the best Gini impurity.
-We first demonstrate how to precisely compute the smooth sensitivity of the Gini impurity before leveraging it to design a differentially-private \GRL{} algorithm.
+We now introduce our framework for learning differentially private rule lists leveraging smooth sensitivity.
+Unlike \cite{dpsmooth-forest} who integrate smooth sensitivity to determine the majority class for a leaf in a tree, we integrate it to determine the rule with the best Gini impurity.